 What’s actually going on is that their blood is richer in methemoglobin, a brown chemical that reduces their blood’s capacity to capture and retain oxygen.

-Take a close look at your fish’s gills: brown gills on a gasping fish are clear indicators of nitrate poisoning.
+Take a close look at your fish’s gills: brown gills, gasping fish, or a fish laying on its side are clear indicators of nitrate poisoning.
 While they will hang near flowing sources of water like powerheads or filter intakes, eventually they will suffocate and die unless you take corrective action.